 The Business Combination was accounted for as a reverse recapitalization, equivalent to the issuance of shares by Eve Sub for the net monetary assets of Zanite accompanied by a recapitalization.
-Accordingly, the consolidated assets, liabilities and results of operations of Eve Sub (or the "UAM Business", as applicable) became the historical financial statements of the Company, and the assets, liabilities and results of operations of Zanite were consolidated with Eve Sub beginning on the Closing date.
-For accounting purposes, the financial statements of the Company represent a continuation of the financial statements of Eve Sub.
-The net assets of Zanite were recorded at historical costs, with no goodwill or other intangible assets recorded.
-Operations prior to the transaction are presented as those of Eve Sub (or the "UAM Business", as applicable) in future reports of the Company.
+Accordingly, the consolidated assets, liabilities, and results of operations of Eve Sub became the historical financial statements of the Company.
+The assets, liabilities, and results of operations of Zanite were consolidated with Eve Sub beginning on the Closing date.
+For accounting purposes, these financial statements of the Company represent a continuation of the financial statements of Eve Sub.
+The net assets of Zanite were recorded at historical costs with no goodwill or other intangible assets recorded.
+Operations prior to the Business Combination are presented as those of Eve Sub.